 Graphing Position

-Another we can visualize motion, particularly in one dimension, is by graphing the position, velocity, or acceleration as a function of time.
+Another way we can visualize motion, particularly in one dimension, is by graphing the position, velocity, or acceleration as a function of time.
 Time is always on the horizontal axis in such graphs.

 To make a position graph we need to define an origin (the point which we are calling "0") and a direction we're calling "positive" (often to the right, by convention.)
 The axis is usually labelled $x$ if the motion is horizontal and $y$ if it is vertical, although that's also a matter of convention: for an object moving along a diagonal, for instance, we could use either label.